25 Types of Nails Matched to Your Construction Project

 Oval Wire Nails

 Oval wire nails are the better-looking version of round wire nails, though you can drive these below the wood’s surface if required.
+Some hammers have a magnetic notch that will hold the nail in place for you instead of using your fingers, which helps with these nails since they have such small head surfaces.
+These magnetic notch parts of a hammer are very convenient for many.

 Oval wire nails present a very low risk of wood splitting and are great for joining pieces of wood.
 These nails can range in size from half an inch to six inches in length and are easy to drive under the surface.